ChrisAntley1/Speak-to-Lichess/README.md

 "Queen edge 7" -> Qe7

+"fetch eight Queen" -> f8=Q

 **The word 'to' will always be interpreted as '2'; phrases such as 'knight to delta four' will be interpreted as 'N2d4'.**

 ### Word Correction

 You may come across a word that is frequently mistaken for another word by the recognition service.
-For example "rook" is almost always (in my experience) interpreted as "Brooke"*.
-The extension provides word correction to help provide a more consistent experience.
+For example "rook" is almost always interpreted as "Brooke"* (in my experience).
+The extension can track a word correction list to help provide a more consistent experience.

-Pin the extension to your chrome toolbar and click the icon to open the word replacement popup menu.
+Pin the extension to your Chrome toolbar and click the icon to open the word replacement popup menu.
 It will display the most recently heard word or phrase, text fields for the word to replace and what to replace it with, and a button that navigates to the options page.
 In the options page you may view your replaced-words list, search for words being replaced/ being substituted in, and delete entries.

 Non-English language users could also theoretically replace English piece names with piece names in their preferred language.
 For example, a Spanish-speaking player could tell the extension that any time it hears 'torre', to interpret it instead as 'rook'.